Golfleur/GenAI-compare/README.md

 # GenAI-compare
 Compare the performance of Generative AI models considering a set of pre-vetted questions and answers

-- Insert your Open-Webui API key and server location in the ./config/connect-oweui.yaml file
 - run app-setup-questions.py; allows you to:
+    - manage your Open-Webui API key and server location (stored in the ./config/connect-owui.yaml file)
     - manage the list of questions (now possible select a subset of questions for comparison, edit questions, delete questions, add answers from external sources...)
     - select the models to be compared
     - select the model that will perform the analysis